kbeaver1/misinformation_quality_study/README.md

 # Overview

 This is the repo for my Spring 2025 capstone project.
-I conducted qualitative analysis for a misinformation pilot study that created and tested audio and visual advertisements that could possibly counteract misinformation.
+I conducted a qualitative analysis for a misinformation pilot study that created and tested audio and visual advertisements that could possibly counteract misinformation.
 A total of 594 written responses were collected from 99 participants, who were asked the following: